What is a Network as a Service (NaaS)?

 Eliminate the burden of tedious network maintenance, access control, and security management with a cloud-native zero trust solution from Twingate.

 Until recently, network technology was hardware technology.
-Adding firewalls, VPN gateways, or routers required adding more appliances to a physical network.
+Adding firewalls, VPN gateways, or routers required adding more appliances to a physical private network.
 As companies grew, their increasingly heterogeneous networks became difficult and expensive to manage.
-Processing power eventually let vendors create virtual appliances that ran on company servers and now in the cloud.
+Processing power eventually let vendors create network virtualization appliances that ran on company servers and now in the cloud.

-Businesses have also become more comfortable with the cloud business model.
-Proprietary business apps migrated from on-premises systems to hosted server farms to AWS cloud instances.
-Now X-as-a-Service providers let companies subscribe to critical business services without owning the underlying software.
+Businesses have also become more comfortable with the cloud service model.
+Proprietary business apps migrated from on-premises systems to hosted data centers to AWS cloud instances.
+Now X-as-a-Service providers let companies subscribe to critical business services without owning the underlying hardware and software.

-Combining the two trends, NaaS vendors let companies provision network infrastructure on-demand and offer their customers advanced features that may not have been affordable for in-house networks.
+Combining the two trends, network service providers let companies provision network infrastructure on-demand and offer their customers advanced features that may not have been affordable for in-house networks.

-Since the NaaS vendor fully manages its hardware infrastructure behind the scenes, many of the challenges associated with building a network infrastructure don’t exist.
-Companies will still need to “build” their virtual network architecture, but they can rely on their NaaS vendor’s expertise and support during the deployment phase.
+Since the NaaS provider fully manages its hardware infrastructure behind the scenes, many of the challenges associated with building a global network infrastructure don’t exist.
+Companies will still need to “build” their virtual networking architecture, but they can rely on their NaaS vendor’s expertise and support during the deployment phase.

 NaaS vendors provision capacity on-demand.
 Adding new resources, branches, or users no longer requires expensive hardware investments.
 The on-demand model also lets companies avoid building redundant capacity.
 Thanks to flexible scalability, NaaS lets companies expand network capacity briefly for short-term projects.